mariadb-operator/mariadb-operator/README.md

 ## Bare minimum installation

-This installation flavour provides the minimum resources required to run mariadb operator.
+This installation flavour provides the minimum resources required to run `mariadb-operator`.
 You can install it using the helm chart:

 ```bash
 helm repo add mariadb-operator https://mmontes11.github.io/mariadb-operator